gravitational/teleport/docs/prerelease.md

 ## Prerelease Checklist

-This checklist is to be ran prior to cutting a Release.
+This checklist is to be run prior to cutting a Release.

 - [ ] Collaborate on Changelog / Release notes
 - [ ] Share Release notes and timing with Marketing Team
-- [ ] Check Apple Dev Portal https://developer.apple.com/ to confirm any any TOCs
+- [ ] Check Apple Dev Portal https://developer.apple.com/ to confirm any TOCs